 - We also saw a strong correlation between high Gross Revenue Retention and customers who have installed the Salesforce integration app.

-- We’ve addressed the highest signal key gaps for the Support use case, have improved interoperability with Service Cloud and have built a solid technical foundation enabling further feature expansion over time.
+- We’ve addressed the highest signal key gaps for the Support use case, have improved interoperability with Salesforce and have built a solid technical foundation enabling further feature expansion over time.